 - Crushed red pepper flakes can be added to the dish to add some heat.

 I can’t stress enough how much I love quick and easy dishes, and this pasta with vodka sauce recipe is such a great one!
 They’re really the best kinds of recipes, especially when you want to throw a great meal together in a short amount of time, with a handful of ingredients!
-We have so many other delicious recipes that are quick and easy and some of my absolute favorite are: Garlic Noodles, Romesco Sauce Rigatoni, Mongolian Beef, Cheesy Sweet Potato Fritters, and our Everything Bagel Seasoning Wedge Salad!
-Enjoy! xx, Jenny
+We have so many other delicious recipes that are quick and easy and some of my absolute favorite are: Garlic Noodles, Romesco Sauce Rigatoni, Mongolian Beef, and our Cheesy Sweet Potato Fritters Enjoy! xx, Jenny

 Hungry for more?